What you'll need Resident Hand Book

 Lounges & Common Areas

-for residents to study, relax and gather.
-Use of these areas
+residents to study, relax and gather.
+Use of these areas should

-should be inclusive and considerate of other residents in
+be inclusive and considerate of other residents in the space; if

-the space; if conflicts arise, staff can assist in
+conflicts arise, staff can assist in facilitating a resolution.

-must be returned to its proper location afterwards.
-Please
+be returned to its proper location afterwards.
+Please note that

-note that personal property left in lounges or common areas
+personal property left in lounges or common areas may result in

 Staff initiated or sponsored programs